 - Schedule an on-site walk-through.
 A company representative or third-party vendor will visit your property to verify your application and assess the property for potential repairs.
 Some cash buyers may skip the on-site visit.

 - Receive the final offer.
 After the walk-through, you’ll receive your revised offer, which may be reduced to account for estimated repair costs.
 A real estate attorney or CPA can check the offer for any red flags.
-Verify that the buyer has the cash to close the deal by asking for proof of funds.
+Ask for proof of funds to verify that the buyer has the cash to close the deal.

 - Accept the offer.
 You'll sign a purchase agreement, which lays out the offer price and other conditions of the sale.

 - Fix any title issues.
 Make sure that any outstanding title issues, such as liens, will be fixed by closing.
-Some issues, such as outstanding debts, can be paid off through the proceeds of the sale.
+Some issues, such as outstanding debts, can be paid off through the sale proceeds.

 - Choose a closing date.
 Cash buyers can move fast, and many let you choose the closing date.
 In certain arrangements, such as a novation agreement — where the buyer flips the home on your behalf — the closing timeline may be a bit longer.